Newsletter of the Sierra Club Rocky Mountain Chapter

 Shortly after the session began, the administration made a deal with mining giant Cotter, a primary offender in the uranium sector, and legislation relevant to uranium issues was put on hold indefinitely.

-A Club priority and a major victory for Colorado is SB 133, The Electronic Recycling Jobs Act, which bans electronic waste from landfills and creates 2,500 jobs in the process.
+SB 133, The Electronic Recycling Jobs Act, was a major priority and major victory for the Club.
+The Act bans electronic waste from landfills and creates 2,500 jobs in the process.
 It passed with bipartisan support and was signed by the Governor into law.

 Another important victory was the defeat of HB 1161.
 The bill's sponsors wanted yet again another advisory board to study the issue of phosphorus and nitrogen pollutant standards for water quality, thus delaying the implementation of WQCC's above-noted rules indefinitely.
 This was a nonpartisan bill, as legislators from both parties had districts opposing these rules.
 It was defeated due to our lobbyist's efforts and you - thanks to all who responded to our Action Alert!
 Senators received more than 1,400 comments from their Club constituents.
 Special thanks to Club members Ross Vincent and Steve Glazer who wrote letters to newspapers, lobbied their water districts and provided analyses to LegCom on what this bill would do to Colorado's water resources.